Newport, Abergavenny and Hereford Railway: Relations with the LNWR

 "a considerable Mineral Traffic, from the interchange of Red [iron] Ore from Birkenhead for the Iron Masters of South Wales with Steam Coals back from that district to the Mersey began.
 This was worked throughout from Pontypool to Birkenhead by the engines and waggons of the Newport, Abergavenny and Hereford Railway..."

 West Midland Railway

 In due course it was agreed that amalgamation of the allies was an appropriate move, and the NA&HR, the OW&WR and the still unfinished Worcester and Hereford Railway were amalgamated, forming the West Midland Railway.
-The amalgamation was ratified by Act of Parliament of 1 July 1860.
+The amalgamation was ratified by the West Midland Railway Act 1860 (23 & 24 Vict. c. lxxxi) of 1 July 1860.
 It had been fiercely opposed by the London and North Western Railway and its local line, the Shrewsbury and Hereford Railway, and Parliament gave the LNWR running powers over the NA&HR.
 In return the West Midland Railway had running powers over the S&HR from Hereford to Shelwick Junction, the point at which the Worcester line joined.

 The West Midland Railway itself fell under the influence of the Great Western Railway, and soon consideration took place of amalgamation with the GWR.
 This took place, and was effective in 1863.